PowerShell/PowerShell/README.md

 The PowerShell repository has a number of other repositories embedded as submodules.

-To make things easy, we can just clone recursively:
+To make things easy, you can just clone recursively:

 ```sh
 git clone --recursive https://github.com/PowerShell/PowerShell.git